Martha Lillard

-Martha Ann Lillard (born June 8, 1948) is an American polio survivor who lives in an iron lung.
-After Paul Alexander's death, she became the last known person to still live in an iron lung.
+Martha Ann Lillard (June 8, 1948 – June 26, 2026) was an American polio survivor who, following Paul Alexander's death, became the last known person in the United States who still relied on an iron lung.
 She contracted polio in 1953, when she was five years old.

-Early life and living in the iron lung
+Early life

 Martha Ann Lillard was born on June 8, 1948, in Shawnee, Oklahoma.
-She has a sister named Cindy and a brother-in-law named Daryl.
+She had a sister named Cindy and a brother-in-law named Daryl.

+Life in the iron lung

-Lillard celebrated her fifth birthday on June 8, 1953, with a party at Joyland, an amusement park in Oklahoma.
+Lillard celebrated her fifth birthday on June 8, 1953, with a party at Joyland, an amusement park in Kansas.
 On June 17, 1953, she woke up with a sore throat and pain in her neck.
 Her family took her to the hospital, where she was diagnosed with polio.

-Later, she spent six months in the hospital, placed in a negative pressure ventilator informally called the iron lung, to help her breathe.
-In the end, she chose to live in the iron lung for the rest of her life.
-In an NBC News interview in 2012, she said that when she was put in the iron lung, "it was a huge relief".
-She says of the iron lung that "That's what keeps me healthy.
+Later, she spent six months in the hospital, placed in a negative pressure ventilator, informally called the iron lung, to help her breathe.
+In the end, she chose to use the iron lung for the rest of her life, sleeping in it nightly.
+In an NBC News interview in 2012, she said that when she was first put in the iron lung, "it was a huge relief."
+She said of the ventilator, "That's what keeps me healthy.
 That's what heals me.
 That's what allows me to breathe the next day."

-Once, Lillard became trapped in her iron lung when an ice storm came through Oklahoma and her emergency generator failed to start, leaving her trapped in the device without heat.
-She tried to call 911 but failed.
-She said "It's like being buried alive almost, you know – it's so scary".
+Early in the 21st century, Lillard became trapped in her iron lung when an ice storm came through Oklahoma and her emergency generator failed to start, leaving her trapped in the device without heat.
+She struggled to call 911.
+She described the experience as "like being buried alive almost, you know – it's so scary."

-After the death of Paul Alexander on March 11, 2024, Lillard became the last known person to still live in an iron lung.
+After the death of Paul Alexander on March 11, 2024, Lillard became the last known person in the United States to still rely on an iron lung.

+In 2025, Lillard suffered an episode when she struggled to breathe when a tornado caused a power outage and her generator failed.
+Her husband saved her life by giving her mouth-to-mouth resuscitation until emergency assistance arrived.